parallel-web/parallel-sdk-python/README.md

 ## Documentation

-The REST API documentation can be found on our [docs](https://docs.parallel.ai).
+The REST API documentation can be found in our [docs](https://docs.parallel.ai).
 The full API of this Python library can be found in [api.md](api.md).

 ## Installation